danielanthonycollins/in-home/README.md

 - A social account login feature, so the user can login to the website using their social media account rather than an email
 - A special offers section for any discounted products or special deals available
 - A 'You may also like...' section at the bottom of each product which shows products the user may be interested in based on what they are currently viewing
-- A 'Suggested for you' section on the users profile page which suggests products they may wish to purchase based on thier previous order history
+- A 'Suggested for you' section on the users profile page which suggests products they may wish to purchase based on their previous order history
 - A newsletter signup, so the store can market their products and special offers directly to interested users.

 ## **Testing Phase**